 Current positions and directorships include:

-Peter is an Adjunct Professor at the University of Queensland (Institute of Molecular Bio-science), a former President and Fellow of Governance Institute of Australia and a Fellow the Australian Institute of Company Directors.
+Peter is an Adjunct Professor at the University of Queensland (Institute of Molecular Bio-science), a former President, Life Member and Fellow of Governance Institute of Australia and a Fellow the Australian Institute of Company Directors.

-Peter is Chairman of the Audit and Risk Management Committee.
+Peter is a member of Calix's Audit and Risk Management Committee and Chair of the Remuneration and Nomination Committee.

 Dr Jack Hamilton has over 30 years’ experience both locally and internationally in operations management covering refining, petrochemicals and gas production, marketing, strategy and liquefied natural gas project management.